Glossary term

 This technology layer is what distinguishes P2P lending from a conventional face-to-face bank lending process.

-P2P lending matters because it shows how digital platforms changed the lending market.
+P2P lending shows how digital platforms changed the lending market.
 It helped expand online borrowing, refinancing, and debt-consolidation options, and it also influenced how consumers compare loans.
 Even when P2P models evolve toward broader marketplace structures, the term still matters as a shorthand for platform-mediated credit.

 P2P Lending Versus Traditional Lending